Discover LinuxSecurity Features

 LinuxSecurity: How do you feel that the extensive adoption of containerization has impacted the digital threat landscape?

-RM: To be honest this varies widely depending on the enterprise - and that's why Uptycs' product offerings are customizable to fit businesses’ varying needs.
+RM: To be honest this varies widely depending on the enterprise.
 This can range from just providing a tool to run queries against their corporate assets and cloud infrastructure, historic data collection for after-the-fact security analysis, to our full set of compliance monitoring, real time threat detection, remediation, and vulnerability scanning.
-If I had to summarize, I would say Uptycs provides enterprises with confidence in their security posture and their ability to detect and respond to new and evolving threats.

-RM: Every security analytics vendor that ingests data from different sources needs to solve the problem of normalization and correlation to perform analysis.
+Every security analytics vendor that ingests data from different sources needs to solve the problem of normalization and correlation to perform analysis.
 Uptycs tackles this problem by extending the osquery concept of SQL-driven analytics.
-A large part of osquery’s popularity is due to how it normalizes the telemetry from macOS, Windows, and Linux platforms into SQL tables.
 We’ve developed open-source extensions to osquery to expand the types of telemetry gathered and normalized into SQL tables for simpler real-time event correlation and ad hoc querying.
-With this analysis backend, we can quickly answer different types of questions for our customers, such as “Are we seeing exploit attempts for this particular CVE, and have these bad actors been doing anything else in our network?” and “What is the compliance posture of our Linux server fleet against the CIS Benchmarks?”
-The possibilities of the questions we can answer are really only limited by the imagination!
+With this analysis backend, we can quickly answer different types of questions such as “Are we seeing exploit attempts for this particular CVE, and have these bad actors been doing anything else in our network?” and “What is the compliance posture of our Linux server fleet against the CIS Benchmarks?”

 LS: Although the platform itself is not an open-source tool, Uptycs has built on various open-source projects spearheaded by Facebook and Apache to engineer its Uptycs Security Analytics Platform.
 In your opinion, how does your use of Open Source benefit your engineers and your customers?
 More specifically, how does your use of Open Source impact the level of security that your customers experience?

 RM: The rapid adoption and evolution of cloud-based infrastructure requires that cloud-native Security Analytics innovate and adapt quickly.
-Open source software provides scalable, battle tested foundations that allow us to focus on the unique requirements of our product instead of reinventing common components. osquery, an open source project originally developed by Facebook, is a great example.
-It provides a trusted foundation for a cloud-managed endpoint security agent and offers a wide range of monitoring out of the box.
-On top of that we've been able to engineer an entire suite of products, offering best-in-class eBPF-based container workload threat detection, cloud configuration monitoring and compliance, vulnerability scanning, and our recently announced Uptycs Protect which adds real time threat blocking and remediation.
-Our ability to rapidly adapt to changing customer needs and an always evolving threat landscape is in no small part due to being able to build on top of robust open source solutions.
+Open source software provides scalable, battle tested foundations that allow us to focus on the unique requirements of our product instead of reinventing common components.
+Our ability to rapidly adapt to enterprises' changing requirements and an ever-evolving threat landscape is in no small part due to being able to build on top of robust open source solutions.

 LS: How do you anticipate the cloud-native attack surface changing and evolving in coming years?

 RM: The key ongoing trend of the last couple of decades has been the shift from a few big servers, to small server scale-out, to virtual machines, containers, and now serverless computing with AWS Lambda and Fargate.
 Each step has shifted the operational complexity from things we are in direct control of to things we manage indirectly through the configuration of our cloud provider, container orchestration framework, or service mesh.
-That trend is certainly going to continue.
-That means an ever increasing share of security risk will exist inside cloud configuration and our ability to detect risks and threats will require cloud native security software that integrates data across these layers.
+This trend is certainly going to persist foing forward.

-RM: Security professionals need to understand how dramatically their attack surfaces will change in the coming years.
+Security professionals need to understand how dramatically their attack surfaces will change in the coming years.
 They need to anticipate these changes because attackers will be looking to exploit gaps in visibility and unmitigated risk in these new environments.
-Uptycs provides a scalable way for defenders to protect their modern attack surfaces—across their productivity endpoints, server fleets, container-based workloads, and cloud infrastructure.
-New problems demand new solutions, and Uptycs is positioned well to help organizations tackle these emerging security challenges.
+New problems demand new solutions, and Uptycs is positioned well to help organizations tackle these emerging security challenges with scalable, integrated technology built on a secure, community-powered open-source foundation.

 Have a thought to share or another open-source security tool you’d like us to cover?
 Connect with us on Twitter and let us know!